WordPress/health-check/readme.txt

 * Added media information to the debug tab.
 * Added individual `Troubleshoot` links for the list of active plugins.
 * Added automatic copy to clipboard with supported browsers in the debug tab.

-= v 0.7.0 =
-* Troubleshooting mode now also switches to a default theme.
-* Introduced a method for toggling default or active theme use when in troubleshooting mode.
-* Introduced a method for enabling/disabling plugins while in troubleshooting mode.
-* Introduced a method for disabling troubleshooting mode without needing to log out and back in again.